Individual Visit Descriptions

 Visit 7 (1992-1996)

 Visit 7 focused on diabetes, osteoporosis, and cognitive function.
-All survivors who participated in Visit 4 or Visit 5 were invited back to the clinic in Rancho Bernardo to repeat the measurements taken at the earlier visits, including a 2-hr oral glucose tolerance test, ECG, retinal photograph, bone density of the spine and hip, kyphosis measurements, body composition by whole body DXA scan and bioelectric impedance, cognitive function tests and the usual battery of questionnaires and other health measurements (height, weight, blood pressure, blood lipids, etc).
+Recruitment targeted all survivors who participated in Visit 4 or Visit 5, but also included 53 newly recruited age-eligible participants from the community, and 198 participants who were enrolled at Visit 1 but did not attend Visits 4 or 5.
+Measurements included a 2-hr oral glucose tolerance test, ECG, retinal photograph, bone density of the spine and hip, vertebral x-ray, kyphosis measurements, body composition by whole body DXA scan and bioelectric impedance, cognitive function tests and the usual battery of questionnaires and other health measurements (height, weight, blood pressure, blood lipids, etc).
 Hearing acuity was assessed.
-Biomarkers measured: IGF-1 (clinical laboratory); estrogen metabolites (N=131 non-estrogen using women).
-There were 1,781 participants at Visit 7; 1082 females, 699 males; age range 31-98, mean 71.5 yrs; 14% (n=251) of Visit 7 participants were not at Visit 4 or Visit 5; almost all of these were recruited from the Visit 1 cohort, 53 were new age-eligible recruits from the Rancho Bernardo community.
+Biomarkers measured: IGF-1 (clinical laboratory).
+There were 1,781 participants at Visit 7; 1082 women, 699 men; age range 31-98, mean 71.5 yrs.

 Visit 8 (1997-1999)

 All RBS members who participated in Visit 5 or 7 were invited back to the clinic in Rancho Bernardo to repeat many measurements taken at the earlier visits including fasting glucose, ECG, bone density of the spine and hip, kyphosis measurements, body composition, and other health measurements (height, weight, blood pressure, blood lipids, etc).
 The oral glucose tolerance test and retinal photographs were NOT repeated.
-New tests included measures of cardiovascular health: carotid ultrasound, cardiac output (ejection fraction) and vascular compliance (resistance).
+New tests included measures of cardiovascular health: carotid ultrasound, cardiac output (ejection fraction) and vascular compliance.
 Biomarkers measured: 25-hydroxyvitamin D, 1,25-dihydroxy-vitamin D, PTH, OPG, RANKL, endothelin-1.
-There were 1096 participants at Visit 8; 676 females, 420 males; age range 38-97, mean 74.3 yrs.
+There were 1096 participants at Visit 8; 676 women, 420 men; age range 38-97, mean 74.3 yrs.

 Visit 9 (1999-2002)